rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 !!! info

-    For the above operations, you can operate on one or more units in a single command line.
+     You can operate on one or more units in a single command line for the above operations.
 The above operations are not limited to ".service".

 About "units":